Documentation Guide

 - Rule: If you add a feature or change system behavior, it belongs here.

 Section titled “2.
-Integration-Level (gRPC API Reference)”Audience: App developers and system integrators.
+Integration-Level (API Reference)”Audience: App developers and system integrators.

 - Location: